cosmos/sdk-tutorials/tutorial/entrypoint.md

 # Entrypoints

 In golang the convention is to place files that compile to a binary in the `./cmd` folder of a project.
-For our application we have 2 binaries that we want to create:
+For your application there are 2 binaries that we want to create:

-- `nameserviced`: This binary is similar to `bitcoind` or other cryptocurrency daemons in that it maintains peer connections a propagates transactions through the network.
-In our case, Tendermint is used for networking and transaction ordering.
+- `nameserviced`: This binary is similar to `bitcoind` or other cryptocurrency daemons in that it maintains p2p connections, propagates transactions, handles local storage and provides an RPC interface to interact with the network.
+In this case, Tendermint is used for networking and transaction ordering.
 - `nameservicecli`: This binary provides commands that allow users to interact with your application.

-To get started create two files in the root of the project directory that will instantiate these binaries:
+To get started create two files in your project directory that will instantiate these binaries:
 - `./cmd/nameserviced/main.go`
 - `./cmd/nameservicecli/main.go`